 After taking in impressive Frisian art and culture, go out and experience what inspired these artists in the first place - the true beauty of the vast Frisian countryside, its seemingly never-ending horizons, and the peace and solace that nature brings.

-Mata Hari and Escher at the Fries Museum
+Escher at the Fries Museum

+As part of Leeuwarden Capital of Culture 2018, the Museum of Friesland is organizing a number of exhibitions.
 The ‘Escher’s Journey’ exhibition will open on 28 April 2018.
 Escher may well be the world’s most famous Leeuwarden native.
 The Fries Museum is the exhibition’s main location but the Princessehof Ceramics Museum, which is also the house in which Escher was born, will be part of the exhibition.

 Spending the night in Leeuwarden